-FIGURE 5 shows the reaction profile for the reaction with and without a catalyst.
+FIGURE 5, on the opposite page, shows the reaction profile for the reaction with and without a catalyst.

 Which letter represents the activation energy for the reaction with a catalyst?
 [1 mark]

 Give ONE reason why using a catalyst reduces costs.